 Students may enroll in a class at East or West if it is not offered to them at their home school.
 Students must see their counselor to enroll in these courses.
-Transportation is provided, if needed, for travel between schools to accommodate students taking JROTC courses, I-JAG (Iowa Jobs for America's Graduates) courses, and/ or other courses not offered at their home schools.
+Transportation is provided, if needed, for courses, I-JAG (lowa Jobs for America's Graduates) courses, and/or other courses not offered at their home schools.